smancke/docker-intro/README.md

 Exercise
 ----------
 1. Search online for the Docker registry image
-1. Start a private a Docker image registry
+1. Start a private Docker image registry
     - Search for the image at <https://hub.docker.com/>
-    - Start the image local
+    - Start the image locally
-1. Commit your containers changes from the previous exercise
+1. Commit your container’s changes from the previous exercise
 1. Push your new image to your private registry
-1. Delete the image local
+1. Delete the image locally
 1. Start the image again (now coming from the registry)

 Useful tricks: Cleanup Script